edunford/eve_selection/notes.md

 From here, I need to gather information about where corporations distribute their time by piecing together the jump logs.

+Note that the **jump summaries** (i.e. which security zone a corp spends the majority of its time) appears off.
+There are corps in the jump log who report 0 activity who are clearly in the jump long (which means they're jumping and thus pointing to an error in the log).

 ## Recruitment applications

 - Records re: invitations and applications appear to extend back to Dec 9, 2014 -- so there are limitations re: which part of the time series corp data is extracted from.

+## Jump logs

+Extracting from the hadoop jump log is expensive and draws a lot of superfluous entries.
+Just for the week of April 1 - April 7, 2017 there was approximately 8.5 million jump records.
+However, after removing all non-relevant corporations (npc/dust/less than 5 human players), that number reduces to 2.2 million -- which would only further reduce if one were to use a sample rather than the population.
+A key question is: can we subset the records _while_ drawing them from the hadoop?

 ----------------------------------------------------------------